 Can You Bathe Your Cat Before Applying Flea Treatment?

-For best results, wait at least 48 hours after bathing before applying flea treatment to allow the skin’s oils to regenerate.
-If your cat is dirty, opt for pet-safe wipes, dry shampoo, or thorough brushing instead.
-Need to bathe your cat?
-Use a mild, detergent-free shampoo and plan flea treatment accordingly.
+For best results, wait at least 48 hours after bathing to let those oils build back up.
+If your cat’s dirty, try pet-safe wipes, dry shampoo, or a good brushing instead.

 How Flea Treatments Work & When to Bathe Your Cat

-Type | Effect on Bathing |
+Type | Safe Bathing Time | Notes |

 Should You Bathe Your Cat After Flea Treatment?